vking34/go-learning/src/09-switch/README.md

     ```

 - In Go, the control comes out of the switch statement immediately after a case is executed.
 A ```fallthrough``` statement is used to transfer control to the first statement of the case that is present immediately after the case which has been executed.

+- Fallthrough happens even when the case evaluates to false